 People with no credit often have the most difficult time getting approved for the credit card.
 That’s often because you don’t have a credit score yet and you won’t have one until you have at least one active account on your credit report for six months.
-Some credit card issuers realize you may have trouble getting a credit card for the first time and they have credit cards specifically for people with no credit.
+Some credit card issuers realize that people have have trouble getting a credit card for the first time and they've made credit cards specifically for people with no credit.

 Make Sure You Have a Job

 You must have sufficient income to repay your credit card balance, especially if you’re under age 21.
 The income you put on your credit card application must be your own – you can’t use the income of your parents, spouse, or other household members to qualify for a credit card unless you have reasonable access to that money.

 Pre-Qualify for a Credit Card